We wanted to start the new year by looking at some of the best Link Building tools.

 Ahrefs describe themselves as an “All-in-one SEO toolset”, something that’s not an empty boast.
 They are also an ideal platform for those new to search engine optimisation, as they offer a comprehensive (and complementary) bank of learning materials.

 The suite comes with six distinct features: content explorer, site explorer, positions explorer, Ahrefs alert, crawl reports, and position tracker.
-Each of these features plays a critical role in link building, plus they’re all efficient and fast.
+Each of these features plays a critical role in finding backlink opportunities, plus they’re all efficient and fast. the dashboard layout is excellent but I would say I preffer the older site overview to the new overview 2.0.

 For instance, Ahrefs Alerts keeps you updated with new referring domains and mentions in real-time.
 Using this feature enables you to receive instant notifications via email whenever your competitors get a new backlink.
 What’s more, it can notify you if somebody mentions your website or a particular keyword.